SQL Server Monitoring with SolarWinds SAM

 - Current application alerts and events

-What overall IT problems can Server & Application Monitor solve for my IT team?
+What overall IT problems can SolarWinds SAM solve for my IT team?

-- Single web based interface for monitoring Windows, Linux, Hyper-V, VMware, SQL Server, Oracle, Dynamics, DNS, IIS, Exchange, IBM DB2, MySQL, SharePoint and more
+- Single web based interface for application performance monitoring Microsoft Windows, Linux, Hyper-V, VMware, SQL Server, Azure, AWS, Oracle, Dynamics, DNS, IIS, Exchange, IBM DB2, MySQL, SharePoint, Active Directory and more

 - Summarization of issues with the ability to drill into the details in an intuitive manner

 - Insight into active processes, Service Control Manager and real time Event Log Viewer